aceeason/MIST4610groupproject/README.md

 ## Query 8
 ![Query 8](query8.png)

-Query 8 shows which cities have completed appointments at their clinic.
-This query identifies locations where the practice has more patients and more resources can be given to those clinics.
+Query 8 shows which cities the patients are from that have completed appointments at the clinic.
+This query identifies locations where there are more patients so the clinic can know which areas the majority of the patients are from.

 ## Query 9
 ![Query 9](query9.png)